- Internet and society

 Research dedicated to improving knowledge and understanding of e-government and the impact of web-based technologies on government.

-Participants: Dr Ian Brown, Professor William H. Dutton, Desiree Miloshevic, Professor Jonathan Zittrain
+Participants: Professor Ian Brown, Professor William H. Dutton, Desiree Miloshevic, Professor Jonathan Zittrain

 A programme of seminars, forums and conferences informing our research on Internet governance.